camunda/camunda-docs/docs/components/modeler/forms/configuration/forms-config-templating-syntax.md

 description: Learn about templated properties configuration, which provides dynamic content creation within forms using a templating language called feelers.
 ---

-Templated properties configuration allows for dynamic content creation within forms using a templating language called **feelers**.
+Templated properties configuration allows for dynamic content creation within forms using a templating language called [**feelers**](https://github.com/bpmn-io/feelers).

 ## Feelers syntax

 ### Variables/inserts

 To insert a variable, use double curly braces `{{variable}}`, and the value of this variable will be inserted.
-You can use **any valid feel expression** within these double braces.
+You can use **any valid [FEEL expression](../../feel/language-guide/feel-expressions-introduction.md)** within these double braces.

 ```
 Hello {{username}}, you are {{if isAdmin then "an admin" else "a user"}}.